 Hover-taxi whizzes over Singapore, firm eyes Asian push

-[SINGAPORE] A drone-like flying taxi whirred over Singapore's waterfront Tuesday, with the firm behind the test hoping the aircraft will revolutionise travel in traffic-choked Asian cities.
+A DRONE-LIKE flying taxi whirred over Singapore's waterfront on Tuesday, with the firm behind the test hoping the aircraft will revolutionise travel in traffic-choked Asian cities.

-Heavy rains in the morning almost delayed the flight, but the skies cleared in time for the battery-operated, two-seater taxi to quietly fly past skyscrapers.
+Heavy rain in the morning almost delayed the flight, but the skies cleared in time for the battery-operated, two-seater taxi to quietly fly past skyscrapers.

 Volocopter has already conducted tests in Dubai, Helsinki, Germany and Las Vegas but the Singapore trial is the company's first in the heart of a city.

-"We aim to bring it to Jakarta and Manila and Bangkok because they have a great need for it, India and China (too)," Volocopter chief executive Florian Reuter told reporters.
+"We aim to bring it to Jakarta, Manila and Bangkok because they have a great need for it...
+India and China (too)," Volocopter chief executive Florian Reuter told reporters.

 In Singapore, the flying taxi will be used to provide quick travel on specific routes such as from Marina Bay to Sentosa island, home to a number of tourist attractions and luxury hotels.